 Today, the palace is a major tourist attraction and is open to the general public for visits and special private affairs.
 Children can enjoy the amazing Magic Garden, one of our favourite playgrounds in London.
 Currently, under the care of the independent charity Historic Royal Palaces, it’s also the site of the annual Hampton Court Palace Festival and Hampton Court Palace Flower Show.
 Read more about Hampton Court Palace.

 Syon House Syon House (also called Zion House, historically) is the official London residence of the influential Percy family, Dukes of Northumberland.

 The house and its gardens have been owned and cared for by them for over four hundred years.
-One of the last surviving Ducal residences complete with country estate, the house has one of the most beautiful interiors created by the brilliant 18th century architect Robert Adam in 1762.
-Today, Syon House is a favorite tourist destination and is open for visits, weddings and special events, and film location shooting.
+One of the last surviving Ducal residences complete with the country estate, the house has one of the most beautiful interiors created by the brilliant 18th-century architect Robert Adam in 1762.
+Today, Syon House is a favourite tourist destination and is open for visits, weddings and special events, and film location shooting.

 Syon House is not in the London Borough of Richmond upon Thames, but it’s close enough to be included.

 The award-winning London Wetland Centre is the first project of its kind in the world.
 You’ll find lots of great opportunities for kids to get involved and spot birds, creepy crawlies, snails and fish!

 Twickenham is known around the world for the rugby stadium but also has other things to offer.
 Interestingly, Twickenham has twice the population of the town of Richmond which is partly why it’s the administrative heart of the Borough of Richmond upon Thames.
 A few highlights from Twickenham:

 - Twickenham Stadium is the largest rugby union stadium in the United Kingdom, seating 82,000 and the second-largest stadium in the UK after Wembley Stadium.